 Spring – Hanuman meets Sita

-Just by knowing that Rama relates to Aries the Ram – spring equinox, we can deduct that Sita has something to do with the autumn equinox in Libra.
+Just by knowing that Rama relates to Aries the Ram – spring equinox, we can deduce that Sita has something to do with the autumn equinox in Libra.
 And indeed, with very little imagination we can see how this time the Scorpius looks like a tree branch, over the Sita’s head (Libra) while Hanuman (Virgo) approaches from the right.

 With all the three constellations we have a perfect match, so there is very little doubt that Sita relates to Libra.
 Moreover, her name means “furrow” in Sanskrit.
 According to the myth, she was found in a furrow as a child.